paygol/OpenCart/paygol-for-opencart.1.1.ocmod/upload/readme.txt

 Testing:

-- To test the newly installed module you can enable your service's "Test" mode at the "My Services" section of your panel at PayGol's website.†Be sure to change it back before going live.
+- To test the newly installed module you can enable your service's "Test" mode at the "My Services" section of your panel at PayGol's website.¬†Be sure to change it back before going live.

 Important Notes: